syvhix/La-vie-des-plantes/wp-content/plugins/image-optimization/readme.txt

 5. Image Optimizer - Image Optimization in the Media Uploader

 == Changelog ==
+= 1.6.0 - 2024-11-19 =
+* New: Added support for images up to 25Mb for eligible plans
+* Tweak: Avoid creating past due actions

 = 1.5.4 - 2024-10-01 =
 * New: Added a notice to help users connect from dashboard
 * Fix: Undefined property notice